 The Indian story started in 1901 – in Springfield, Massachusetts, USA.
 It continued until \’42 – and the outbreak of the Second World War.
 Originally called Hendee, the Indian Motocycle Company came into being in \’23.
 And, no, that is not a typo!
 One of Indian\’s most iconic machines was the succinctly-named Four.
 As the name suggests, its engine sported four cylinders.
 They were arranged in a longitudinal inline-four configuration.

-The Four's side-valve set-up - 2 per cylinder - gave 40bhp, at 5,000rpm.
-The longitudinal layout meant overheating could be an issue - as cooling air struggled to find its way to the rear cylinders.
+Top speed for the Four was 90mph.
+Pretty quick, in the early Forties.
+The Four\’s side-valve set-up – 2 per cylinder – gave 40bhp, at 5,000rpm.
+The longitudinal layout meant overheating could be an issue, though.
+Cooling air struggled to find its way to the rear pots.

 The Four looked every inch the classic American motorcycle.
-The rakish lines of the fenders were pure Indian.
-The bike nailed the 'laid-back' look firmly into place.
-The solo saddle, front forks, and straight exhaust perfectly complemented the relaxed diagonal of the top frame rail.
-Styling comparisons cannot help but be made with arch-rival Harley-Davidson.
-But - complete with its in-line motor - the Indian Four was every bit as iconic as anything coming out of Milwaukee.
-Always open to debate, of course!
+The fenders\’ rakish lines were pure Indian.
+Certainly, the bike had nailed down the \’laid-back\’ custom look.
+Styling-wise, the solo saddle, front forks and straight exhaust perfectly complemented the downward diagonal of the top frame rail.
+Comparisons cannot help but be made with arch-rival Harley-Davidson.
+But – complete with its in-line motor – the Indian Four was every bit as glamorous as a motorbike from Milwaukee.
+V-twin fans may conceivably disagree, of course!